glowroot/glowroot/README.md

 ## Microbenchmarks

-Microbenchmarks to analyze the monitoring overhead are written using the excellent [JMH](http://openjdk.java.net/projects/code-tools/jmh/) benchmark harness.
-They can be built and run using:
+Microbenchmarks are used to analyze and tune the monitoring overhead.
+These are written using the excellent [JMH](http://openjdk.java.net/projects/code-tools/jmh/) benchmark harness, and can be built and run using

     mvn clean package
-    java -jar target/microbenchmarks.jar -jvmArgs -javaagent:target/microbenchmarks.jar
+    java -jar target/microbenchmarks.jar -jvmArgs -javaagent:path/to/glowroot.jar

 from the following locations: